Published: 13 March 2020

-The compliance process involves licensed gambling operators, individuals working in the industry at all levels - but particularly those who hold personal licences - the Commission, the police and the Local Authority.
+The compliance process involves licensed gambling operators, individuals working in the industry at all levels (particularly those who hold personal licences), the Gambling Commission, the police and the Local Licensing Authority.

-The primary purpose of the compliance and enforcement is to ensure the licensing objectives.
-Enforcement can be both regulatory or criminal and the Gambling Commission have strong powers to investigate and impose regulatory sanctions or initiate criminal proceedings.
+The primary purpose of compliance and enforcement is to ensure that the Licensing Objectives under the Gambling Act 2005 are met.
+Enforcement can be both regulatory or criminal and the Gambling Commission has broad powers to investigate, impose regulatory sanctions and/or initiate criminal proceedings.

-The police also have wide powers to investigate illegal gambling and ensure licensed gambling.
+The police also have wide powers to investigate illegal gambling activities.

 The Gambling Commission has extensive powers to review operating licences, for any reason they believe appropriate.
-Similarly, Licensing Authorities, along with the other Responsible Authorities, have the power to review premises licences.
+Similarly, Licensing Authorities, along with the other local Responsible Authorities, have the power to initiate review proceedings against premises licences.
+Licensing Authorities also have the power to cancel/revoke gambling permits.

-We have acted for a number of clients in relation to enforcement operations by the Gambling Commission, including a number of review proceedings.
-We regularly advise on both the Gambling Commission's and Licensing Authorities approaches to compliance and enforcement
+We regularly advise on both the Gambling Commission’s and Licensing Authorities approaches to compliance and enforcement.

 We have produced detailed policies and procedures for our clients to ensure that they comply with the extensive regulatory requirements of the Gambling Act 2005.